BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 Varscona +3 deals 1d8+3 slashing, 2d3 cold; with a +3 enchantment and thac0 bonus.
 It grants 10% fire resistance and offers a 5% chance to drain 1 HP on hit.

 ##### Creation
-Upgrades the +2 longsword to +3; requires 1 emerald, 1 cone of cold scroll, 1 lightning bolt scroll, and 5,000 gp.
+Upgrades the +2 longsword to +3; requires 1 emerald, 1 Cone of Cold scroll, 1 Vampiric Touch scroll, and 6,000 gp.